 WCU's Speech and Hearing Clinic includes six individual sound-treated therapy rooms, two larger therapy rooms (one typically used for children and one for adults), therapy room observation corridors, a Clinic Materials Room, a Clinic Preparation room, a Waiting Room for clients and their families, a Clinic Office, and a Video Control Room used by supervisors to observe activity within the therapy rooms.
 The Clinic also contains a double-walled audiometric test suite.
-Additional information about the Clinic is detailed in the Department's Clinic Handbook and on the Communicative Disorders' website.
+Additional information about the Clinic is detailed in the Department's Clinic Handbook and on CSD's website.

-Computer Room & Speech Science Laboratory (Room 420)
+Computer Room (Room 420)

-The Computer and Speech Science Laboratory contains desktop personal computers (PCs) for student use.
-Each is tied wirelessly into the University Local xArea Network, providing access to a large number of software packages, to the University's electronic library catalog, to e-mail and to the Internet.
-Additionally, this room houses a sound-treated booth along with a variety of instruments that are used in conjunction with teaching, research and clinical management.
-Anatomical models and specimens are also available in this lab.
+The Computer Room contains desktop personal computers (PCs) for student use.
+Each is tied wirelessly into the University Local Area Network, providing access to a large number of software packages, to the University's electronic library catalog, to e-mail and to the Internet.
+Additionally, this room contains a few anatomical models and other items that are used in conjunction with teaching, research and clinical management.